Thobeka refuses to be defined by her disability and her illustrious career, as a stylist, proves that she is truly dynamite in the fashion industry.

 As she enters JB’s corner, in Sandton, no one in the room would doubt that Thobeka commands all the attention.

-The 27 years old Stylist kicks off our conversation by immediately expressing how fashion picked her blood.
-With her grandfather as a fashion designer and two brothers in the industry, style flows like nature to her.
+The stylist kicks off our conversation by immediately expressing how fashion picked her blood.
+With her grandfather as a fashion designer and two brothers in the industry, style flows her in blood.

-Thobeka was born in Cofimvaba in the Eastern Cape and moved Johannesburg to attend Filadelfia boarding school, for her high school.
+Thobeka was born in Cofimvaba in the Eastern Cape and moved Johannesburg to attend Filadelfia boarding school, to do her high schooling.

 The stylist giggles at the realisation of how she has always been a fashion girl her entire life.
-She recalls being called Frankie because she was the mini Pam Andrews in primary school.
+She recalls being called Frankie because she was a mini Pam Andrews (from popstars’ group, 101) in primary school.

 “I was into crazy fashion at a very young age, my friends then started calling me by Pam’s backstage character, Frankie because of her stylish nature.
 It was crazy,” she jokes.